Mortgages

 How much can you afford?

-The amount you’re able to borrow isn’t necessarily the amount you should borrow.
-A smaller mortgage would mean lower repayments and reduced costs overall.
+A smaller mortgage would mean lower monthly repayments and reduced overall costs.

-Lenders will take into account your current outgoings but can’t predict how these may change so bear in mind how your circumstances could alter in future.
+Lenders will consider your current outgoings but cannot predict how these may change, so bear in mind how your circumstances could alter in the future.

 Here are some things to consider when you’re weighing up mortgage affordability:

 • Interest rates: These can go up as well as down.
-You could calculate how much your payments would be if interest rates were to go up by 3% for example, and whether you could still afford them.
+You could calculate how much your monthly repayments would be if interest rates were to go up by 3% for example, and whether you could still afford them.

-• Your income: and if this is likely to change.
-The right insurance can cover you financially in some situations, but not all.
-For example, if you’re planning a family your income may reduce for a time, and then childcare costs may start, so you need to consider how you’d manage on less income.
+• Your income and financial stability: The right insurance can cover you financially in some situations, but not all.
+For example, if you’re planning a family, your income may be reduced for a time, and then childcare costs may start, so you need to consider how you’d manage on less income.

 • Overpaying your mortgage: If you’re keen to pay off your mortgage early, overpaying each month or annually (up to the penalty free amount), is a great way of doing this - but you’ll need extra funds available.

-• Your lifestyle: If you’re going to have to budget long term to afford your payments, you need to be confident it’s feasible.
-Not being able to have any usual treats, like meals out or holidays may not be sustainable.
+• Your lifestyle: If you have to budget long term to afford your payments, you need to be confident it’s feasible.
+Not being able to have any usual treats, like meals out or holidays, may not be sustainable.

 • Your credit history: Stretching yourself too far could mean paying for other things on credit.
-The interest you’ll pay quickly mounts up, unless you pay your bill off each month in full.
-Getting behind on payments could have a negative impact on future borrowing.
+The interest you’ll pay quickly mounts up unless you pay your bill off each month in full.
+Getting behind on payments could hurt future borrowing opportunities.

 Find the best mortgage deals